-The Board has determined that all current Directors, other than Mr. Karsanbhai, are independent, as defined under the general independence standards of the New York Stock Exchange ("NYSE").
+The Board has determined that all current Directors, other than Mr. Karsanbhai, are independent, as defined under the general independence standards of the New York Stock Exchange ('NYSE').
+C. A. H. Boersig retired from the Board at the 2022 Annual Meeting but was determined to be independent while he served.
 All Directors identified as independent meet the Board adopted independence standards.
 These standards are included in Appendix A and are available on the Company's website at www.Emerson.com, Investors, Corporate Governance, Principles & Practices.

 In the course of the Board's independence determinations, it considered any transactions, relationships and arrangements as required by the Company's independence standards.
-In particular, with respect to each of the three most recently completed fiscal years, the Board considered for
+In particular, with respect to each of the three most recently completed fiscal years, the Board considered for:

-- Flach, Levatich and Lee, the annual amount of sales to Emerson by the company which the Director serves or served as an executive officer, and purchases by that company from Emerson, and determined that in each case the amounts of such sales and purchases in fiscal 2021 were less than 0.001% of such other company's annual revenue and in each year were immaterial and well below the threshold set in the Emerson independence standards. - Golden, the annual amount paid by Emerson to the law firm of which he was a partner and determined that the amount of such payments in fiscal 2020 was less than 0.2% of such firm's annual revenues and was in each year immaterial and well below the threshold set in the Emerson independence standards. - Boersig and Turley, the annual amount of contributions by Emerson to charitable organizations for which the Director serves as a director, officer or trustee and determined that such contributions were immaterial, below the threshold set in the Emerson independence standards, were made through the Company's normal corporate charitable donation approval process and were not made on behalf of any Director.
-For 2021, the amount of such contributions were: Boersig: \$5,000 to the New York Philharmonic; and Turley: \$845,000 to the St. Louis Municipal Opera Theatre and \$30,000 to Forest Park Forever.
+- Levatich and Lee, the annual amount of sales to Emerson by the company which the Director serves or served as an executive officer, and purchases by that company from Emerson, and determined that in each case the amounts of such sales and purchases in fiscal 2022 were less than 0.02% of such other company's annual revenue and in each year were immaterial and well below the threshold set in the Emerson independence standards. - Golden, the annual amount paid by Emerson to the law firm of which he was formerly a partner and determined that the amount of such payments in fiscal 2022 was less than 0.9% of such firm's annual revenues and was in each year immaterial and well below the threshold set in the Emerson independence standards. - Turley, the annual amount of contributions by Emerson to charitable organizations for which the Director serves as a director, officer or trustee and determined that such contributions were immaterial, below the threshold set in the Emerson independence standards, were made through the Company's normal corporate charitable donation approval process and were not made on behalf of any Director.
+For 2022, the amounts of such contributions were \$785,000 to the Municipal Theatre Association of St. Louis and \$25,000 to Forest Park Forever.
 These last two organizations are prominent St. Louis civic organizations to which Emerson, as a St. Louis headquartered company, has provided substantial support for over 30 years, long before Mr. Turley joined the Emerson Board or the boards of these organizations.